visit/galaxy-docs/_includes/promocode.md

   "PromoCodeInfo": [
       {
           "PromoCode": "string", //Mandatory - promotion code
-          //If Point of Sales is connected to multiple external accounts, user should specify this field to avoid unambiguously checked promo codes
+          //If Point of Sales is connected to multiple external accounts
-          "ProductId": "string" //Optional - product filtering
+          //user should specify this field to avoid unambiguously checked promo codes "ProductId": "string" //Optional - product filtering
       }
   ]